 A modern Service Building (“servicehuset”) caters for visitors.
-Here you’ll find toilets, showers, sauna, kitchen and laundry room.
+Here you’ll find WC‘s, showers, sauna, kitchen and laundry room.
 This building has brought modern infrastructure to the old buildings.
 Långvindsbruk also has a modern sewage plant.
 Both Långvindsbruk and Långvinds fritidsområde are connected by fiber optic broadband to the global world.

 Långvindsbruk has a small marina for visitors, located at the old steamboat landning stage, and a somewhat larger marina for local boats.
-There is also a simple campsite, where many caravans stand year around.

 The old buildings have been renovated with the help of public funding and private co-financing, under the supervision of museums and the provincial government.

 The refurbishment projects have been backed by the voluntary organization Långvinds bruksmiljöförening and Carl Erik Tottie, prominent member of the former owner families of Långvinds bruk.

 Summertime, Långvindsbruk is full of activity, with flea market and activities in the old industrial buildings and the manor as well as many activities staged by Kungsgården Långvind: hikes in Långvindsbruk, archaeological walks, pilgrimages, fishing excursions, mushroom excursions, church tours and afternoon tea.
 Kungsgården Långvind also rents bicycles, kayaks, snowshoes and kicksleds.